Engage the home beekeeping community in citizen science by providing simple, accurate, and affordable sensors for the beehive.

 BroodMinder-W goes under the hive

-BroodMinder-TH goes on top of the upper brood box
+BroodMinder-TH goes on top of each brood box

-The BroodMinder-T and BroodMinder-TH have been designed to meet the needs of the beekeeper.
+The BroodMinder-TH has been designed to meet the needs of the beekeeper.
 Housed in a low profile (1/4″), bee-resistant wrapper, the BroodMinder sits on top of your brood or super frames so that any heat and humidity created by the bees is recorded as it rises to the top of the hive.

 Accurate to 0.5 degrees Fahrenheit and 3% relative humidity, you will notice the slightest of changes, allowing intervention before it is too late.